-Rottweilers, also known affectionately as Rotties, are currently the ninth most popular dog in the United States.
-Sometimes they get a bad rap, but Rottweilers are easily trained, making them loyal, loving, and confident guardians.
-Here are 10 facts you might not know about Rottweilers:
+Rottweilers, also known affectionately as Rotties, are one of the most popular dogs in the United States.
+They are well known to be powerful, protective, and loyal, famous for their instinct for guarding.
+But Rottweilers are also easily trained, making them loyal, loving, and confident guardians.
+Here are some things you might not know about Rottweilers:

 Wynd, a therapy dog owned by Renice Zimmerman, won the Award for Canine Excellence in Therapy in 2015.
 Wynd worked and served as a therapy dog with The Tragedy Assistance Program for Survivors as well as Hampton Veterans Hospital and Suffolk Humane Society’s BARKS reading program.
 Wynd passed away in December after a tough battle with osteosarcoma, but her legacy lives on.

 “Wynd was an ambassador to her breed in places and areas few are allowed in,” Zimmerman said.

 8. One Rottweiler advocated for the rights of disabled veterans.

 Dieter is a Rottweiler service dog who works with Vietnam Veteran Neil Williams.
 Dieter helps Williams, who suffered a spinal injury in the war, with mobility, holding doors and assisting him in and out of his wheelchair.
 As a member of the board of directors of the New England chapter of Paralyzed Veterans of America, Williams and Dieter have traveled to Washington D.C. to advocate for the rights of disabled veterans.